chiraag-kakar/createnshare/README.md

 # Tech Stack :

 HTML, CSS, JS, Bootstrap, Django (MVC) & sqlite3 (later to be migrated either to MySQL or Postgres), Docker, Github Actions.

+Note : The Scaffold will be pushed asap.